spieden/fiver/README.md

 # watership

 Consume RabbitMQ/AMQP queues using core.async channels.
-Augments lohr to do this one job.
+Augments [langohr](http://clojurerabbitmq.info/) to do this one job.

 ## Usage